hazelcast/hazelcast-cpp-client/README.md

     //...
 ```

 If you want to sort the result before paging, you need to specify a comparator object that implements the `query::EntryComparator` interface.
-Also, this comparator object should be Hazelcast serializable since it will be sent to the server side.
-After implementing the C++ version, you need to implement the Java equivalent of the comparator and its factory.
+Also, this comparator object should be one of `IdentifiedDataSerializable` or `Portable` or `Custom serializable`.
+After implementing After implementing this object in C++, you need to implement the Java equivalent of it and its factory.
 The Java equivalent of the comparator should implement `java.util.Comparator`.
-Note that `compare` function of the `Comparator` on the Java side is the equivalent of the `compare` function of `EntryComparator` on the C++ side.
+Note that the `compare` function of `Comparator` on the Java side is the equivalent of the `sort` function of `Comparator` on the C++ side.
 When you implement the `Comparator` and its factory, you can add them to the `CLASSPATH` of the server side.
-See [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).
+See the [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).

-Also, You can access a specific page more easily with the help of the `setPage` function.
-This way, if you make a query for the hundredth page, for example, it will get all 100 pages at once instead of reaching the hundredth page one by one using the `nextPage` function.
+Also, you can access a specific page more easily with the help of the `setPage` function.
+This way, if you make a query for the 100th page, for example, it will get all 100 pages at once instead of reaching the 100th page one by one using the `nextPage` function.

 ## 7.8.
 Raw Pointer API